 12. By 2026, the usage-based insurance market will reach $66.8 billion.

 In 2021, the user-based insurance market was estimated at $19.6 billion, as per auto insurance statistics from 2021.
 In addition, between 2021 and 2026, it is projected to increase at a CAGR of around 27.7%.

 Namely, factors expected to drive the demand for this market are lower insurance premiums compared to regular insurance, high adoption of connected car services, government telematic regulations, and rising on-road vehicles.

 Furthermore, North America is expected to be the largest market because of the growing demand for usage-based insurance and the increasing number of companies that offer packages.

 Auto Insurance Statistics by State

-Following the latest auto insurance rates by states, PIP is indispensable in the following states:
+Following the latest statistics on car insurance rates per states, PIP is indispensable in the following states:

 - North Dakota

 14. In 2019, the state with the highest percentage of uninsured drivers was Mississippi — 29.4%.